Making urban plans, and history

 Urban planning and sociology were not Chicago inventions, nor were the conditions that gave rise to them unique to the Windy City, but urban planning and sociology owe much to the city nonetheless.
 For one thing, Chicago gave the world the World Columbian Exposition, which introduced planning principles that influenced urban planning in the U.S. for good and ill for decades.
 For another, Chicago authored perhaps the best-known of the City Beautiful plans—the Chicago Plan of 1909, more popularly (and less accurately) known as the Burnham Plan—that was Chicago’s attempt to make real the ideals expressed in the exposition.
 And as James Gilbert summarized neatly in Perfect Cities about that era, “It is no wonder that this roiling and contradictory movement should also give rise to the beginnings of American urban sociology, and in particular at the University of Chicago in the 1890s.
 There, in the gray stone city, pioneer intellectuals worked diligently to make their observations into the basis of a new conception of the city and society itself.”

-The Burnham Plan was a frequent topic.
+I often took up the Burnham Plan as a topic.
 My definitive statement on it is here.

 The Plan of Chicago from 1909, the “Burnham Plan,” was a product one way or another of the hands of many of the same men who created that temporary utopia by the lake in 1894.
 The principal author was, of course, Daniel H. Burnham, who thus attempted to apply the lessons he learned as chief organizer of the 1893 World's Columbian exposition, a bold attempt to realize in an actual city the ideals of civic order, efficiency, and beauty expressed by the fairgrounds.

 Burnham’s plan was the ultimate expression of the cultural and civic boosterism that had been going on since the Great Fire OF 1871.
 It was the ideal version of Chicago’s reinvented self; having largely disappeared in the flames, the city sought to come back not as Chicago but as Paris.
 Many of its prescriptions—neoclassical buildings with a uniform cornice line, for example—were taken from that city.